What Causes Silver to Tarnish and How to Clean Tarnished Jewelry

 - Never keep two different metals in one box.
 Store your brass, copper or any other costume jewelry separate from your silver or fine jewelry.

 - Above all, monitor your silver jewelry, and be prepared to regularly polish or clean it with any or a combination of the methods described above.
-And, you can enjoy your precious silver jewelry for many years.
+With little care, you can enjoy your precious silver jewelry for many years.

 Do you have any other tips to add to our list?
-Comment below!
+Please comment below!

 If you have any questions regarding your jewelry from Veatge, send us an email at email@example.com.
 We always go above and beyond when it comes to taking care of our loyal customers and help them out with any issues they have with their jewelry.